-When should a company use Reserved Instances vs Savings Plans?
+When should a company use AWS Savings Plans vs. Reserved Instances?

 These pricing options are not available for the same set of AWS products and apply differently across instance attributes.
 Which option to choose will depend on your specific use case, and the amount you can pay upfront.

-In this article we will review the pros and cons of each pricing model across different instance attributes, AWS products and commitment requirements, to help you choose the best plan to maximize your cloud savings.
+In previous articles, we discussed the pros and cons of using AWS Savings Plans and AWS Reserved Instances.
+However, in this article we will review and compare each pricing model across different instance attributes, AWS products, and commitment requirements, to help you choose the best plan to maximize your cloud savings.